MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 ####	Task 3: Change the order of middleware

-1. Relocate the **app.UseStaticFiles** to be first middleware in the pipeline.
+1. Relocate the **app.UseStaticFiles** method call to be the first middleware in the pipeline.

 2. Save all the changes.